ut21/blog/raytracingblog.md

 ### Cone

 To render a cone, we can follow a similar approach as we did for the cylinder.
-For a cone with its vertex at $(0,0,0)$ and its axis aligned along the $z$-axis, we can use the equation:
+For a cone with its vertex at /(0,0,0)/ and its axis aligned along the /z/-axis, we can use the equation:

 $$
 x^2 + y^2 = (z\div h)^2 R^2
 $$

-where $R$ is radius of base, and $h$ is height
+where /R/ is radius of base, and /h/ is height

 $$
 \implies \left(A_x + t B_x\right)^2 + \left(A_y + t B_y\right)^2 = \left(\frac{A_z + t B_z}{h}\right)^2R^2